-6-Month Adjuvant Chemotherapy Superior to 3-Month Adjuvant Chemotherapy in Stage III Colon Cancer
+Research Suggests 6-Month Adjuvant Chemotherapy May Be Superior to 3-Months in Stage III Colon Cancer, Particularly in T4 and/or N2 Subgroups

 Evidence from previous studies have shown that the legacy standard of 12-month fluoropyrimidine-based therapy could be reduced to 6 months, and perhaps even further to 3 months.